joysmith/cpp-by-sourab-shukla-sir/01 introduction.md

 - OOPs is a programming approach which revolves around the concept of "Objects".
 - Any entity in the system that can be defined as a set of properties and set of operations performed using entity's property set, is known as object
-- 5 principle
+- 5 principle of OOPs
   1. Encapsulations
   1. Data Hiding
   1. Abstraction
   1. Polymorphism
   1. Inheritance

 #### Classes and Objects